ralvescosta/microservice_rebbitmq_nestjs/README.md

 # Simple Microservices communication with RebbitMQ and NestJS

-## Definitions

-For you to use this repository easily, initially install the docker and docker-compose.

 ## Description

 Microservices were built using the NestJS framework being instantiated as a hybrid application.